 We’ve only scratched the surface of small bets here, but more information and hand examples can be found No-Limit Hold ’em for Advanced Players: Emphasis on Tough Games as well as in the book discussion forum on TwoPlusTwo.

 (Note: Ready to take your cash game and deep stack tournament skills to the next level?
 Check out the Upswing Lab, a poker training course covering a huge range of concepts — from flush draws to multi-way pots.
-Click here or below for more details.)
+Learn more now!)